perama-v/perama-v.github.io/docs/cairo/ens/bridge.md

 that can be retrieved from L1 like in the previous example.
 This avoids L1 interaction by the user.
-Note that if Bob sets the owner of the `starknetwallet.eth` to 0x0000 on L1, then the L2 subdomains cannot be revoked by Bob changing the L1 resolver to another contract (E.g., the Optismism L2 ENS resolver)
+Note that if Bob sets the owner of the `starknetwallet.eth` to 0x0000 on L1, then the L2 subdomains cannot be revoked by Bob changing the L1 resolver to another contract (E.g., the Optimism L2 ENS resolver)

 ## Message mechanisms